 NUTR 4390 Selected Topics.
 (Formerly 390) Special topics in nutrition adjusted to the needs of the students.
 Topics may be changed so that the course may be repeated for credit.
-Prerequisite: Senior standing by credits, 3.0 GPA, Nutrition Major, and refer to the course schedule (usually NUTR 2231 or 3241; BIOL 1155 or 3258 or BIOL 1157 and 1158).
-1-3 semester credit hours.
-Typically offered: Periodically.
+Prerequisite:

+Department Consent.
 Department Consent Required.
 Course Repeatable.
-Maximum number of units allowed 18.
+Maximum number of units allowed 18

 NUTR 4392 Nutrition Research and Professional Writing.
 (Formerly 392) This course provides an overview of research methodology.
 Locate using current information technologies, interpret, and evaluate professional health literature as a foundation to develop a professional manuscript and complete a journal critique.
-Prerequisite: Grade of C or better in WRIT 1102 and credit or co-registration in MGT/MATH 1150 or BIOL 2229 or PSYC 2250, and credit or co-registration in NUTR 3246, 3300, or 4371, or 4374 or HLED 360.
-2 semester credit hours.
+Prerequisite: Grade of C or better in WRIT 1102 and credit or co-registration in MGT/MATH 1150 or MATH 2229 or PSYC 2250, and credit or co-registration in NUTR 3246, 3300, or 4371, or 4374 or HLED 4360.
+2 semester credit hour/s.
 Writing Intensive Course.
-Typically offered: Fall Term.

 NUTR 4396 Specialized Nutrition and Health Practicum.
 (Formerly 396) Supervised experience designed to meet the interest of an individual student.
 May be at off-campus sites.
 Transportation may be required.
 Prerequisite: 3.0 GPA, Nutrition majors only; additional course prerequisites are determined by nature of experience.
 Liability fee: \$27.50.
-2-3 semester credit hours.
-Typically offered: Summer Term.
 Department Consent Required.
 Course Repeatable.

-Maximum number of units allowed 18.
+Maximum number of units allowed 18

 NUTR 4399 Nutrition Research.
 (Formerly 399) A supervised research project that is conducted on or off campus.
 Transportation may be required.
 Independent Study.
 Prerequisite: GPA of 3.20 or higher.
 Grade of C or better in WRIT 1102.
-Grade of C or better in MATH 1150 or BIOL 2229 or PSYC 2250.
-Credit or co-registration in NUTR or HLED 4392.
+Grade of C or better in MATH 1150 or MATH 2229 or PSYC 2250.
+Credit or co-registration in NUTR 4392 or HLED 4394.
 Instructor consent.
 Fee: \$170.
-1-3 semester credit hours.
 Engaged Learning.
-Typically offered: Periodically.
 Department Consent Required.
 Course Repeatable.
-Maximum number of units allowed 18.
+Maximum number of units allowed 18